Pinterest Pixel

 John Michaloudis

-When I need to work with a large set of data in Excel, being able to select all cells quickly can save me a ton of time.
+When I need to work with a large set of data in Excel, being able to select all cells can save me a ton of time.

 Key Takeaways: